flintlib/flint/README.md

 It includes some higher-level functionality for algebraic and analytic number theory.

-FLINT 2.0, released in 2011 was a complete rewrite of FLINT 1.x from scratch.
+FLINT 2, released in 2011 was a complete rewrite of FLINT 1.x from scratch.
-FLINT 3, currently in development, incorporates the [Arb](https://arblib.org/), [Antic](https://github.com/flintlib/antic),
+FLINT 3, released in 2023, incorporates
+the [Arb](https://arblib.org/), [Antic](https://github.com/flintlib/antic),
 [Calcium](https://fredrikj.net/calcium/)
 and [Generic-Rings](https://github.com/fredrik-johansson/generic-rings)